JaniC-WPI/KPDataGenerator/README.md

 # KPDataGenerator
-This repository details the process of identifying keypoints on different joint locatoion on a robot body and collecting data accordingly.
+This repository details the process of identifying keypoints on different joint locatoions on a robot body and collecting data accordingly.
 The codes represent data collection process for Franka arm which can be further generalized for other manipulators.

 ## Pre-requisites
 - 1. We assume that the user of this repo will have a manipulator and camera with respective ROS wrappers.